Boss vs. Leader: Help New Managers Understand the Difference

-Ileana Starwood knows this first-hand.
+Ileana Starwood knows this firsthand.
 She went from a highly structured corporate role to a management job at a smaller firm where she manages 21 people.
-Some of her strengths, such as speaking up, being decisive, and thinking analytically, combined with her blind spots and were getting in the way of building relationships, managing conflict, and building a team.
+Some of her strengths — such as speaking up, being decisive, and thinking analytically — combined with her blind spots and were getting in the way of building relationships, managing conflicts, and building a team.

 “I couldn’t see myself clearly, or understand the perceptions other people had of me,” she says.

+This was understandable.
 Moving from individual contributor to manager is the biggest shift most employees make in their careers — and 60% of first-time managers don’t get any training for how to do it.
-When money is budgeted to support first-time managers, it is typically 2 times to 5 times less than money budgeted for leaders further on in the talent pipeline.
+Our research has found that when money is budgeted to support first-time managers, it’s typically 2-5 times less than is budgeted for leaders higher up in the organization or further on in the talent pipeline.

 This lack of preparation has huge implications.
-First-time managers — whether early in their careers or long-term professionals taking on team or project leadership — are on the front lines and make up the biggest population of managers at most organizations.
+First-time managers — whether early in their careers or long-term professionals taking on team or project leadership — are on the front lines, and make up the biggest population of managers at most organizations.
 They directly lead the most people.
-Their effectiveness directly affects just about any metric you measure:
+Their effectiveness as leaders directly affects just about any organizational metric you can measure: